For the past several years, leaders from China and the US have been building and implementing a comprehensive clean energy cooperation program.

-The question now is what else should we do as part of this cooperative effort?
 Where are the best opportunities?
 What should our top priorities be?
 And how we can overcome the barriers that have hampered cooperation in the past?
-These are questions that have been addressed for the past two years by the Clean Energy Forum.
-Working groups, made up of experts in energy, finance, law and public policy from both countries, developed 8 initiatives designed to transform both countries' energy systems.
+These are questions that have been addressed for the past nine years by the Clean Energy Forum.
+Working groups, made up of experts in energy, finance, law and public policy from both countries, developed 8 initiatives, many of which have already been implemented, designed to transform both countries' energy systems.